kef59000/thro-dsscm/01 Geospatial Analytics/00 Geospatial Analytics with QGIS.md

 - Finally, you would like to create a line layer with which you would like to draw an exemplary tour between the regional warehouse and all branches.
     - Menu bar – Layer – Create layer – Create shape file layer.
     - Select "Line" and the correct coordinate reference system and click "Ok".
-Save the shape-file as "Tour" in your folder.
+Save the shapefile as "Tour" in your folder.
     - Switch on edit mode (small pen in the upper right corner) and select "Add object".
 Create a circular tour on the outer edges of the branch network by clicking on the individual points.
 End the line creation with a right click.
 Give the round trip the ID "1".
 Then switch off the editing mode and save the changes.
     - Format the round trip according to your taste.
 In this example, it has been formatted as a thick orange line.